Defect dynamics in growing bacterial colonies: Model details

 \subsubsection{Noise}

 To prevent the system from growing in one line, we introduce orientational noise.
 After division, the orientation of both daughter cells is changed with a value drawn from a normal distribution with mean zero and a standard deviation of $\sigma_{\theta} = 0.1$.
 We also implement noise in the growth rate and maximum length to prevent the cells from dividing at the same time.
 The mean of the maximum length corresponds to experimental data \cite{Pin2006,Kiviet2014} and its standard deviation is set to $\sigma_L = 0.1 L_{\text{int}}^{\text{max}}$.
 Furthermore, daughter cells inherit the growth rate of their mother plus a deviation drawn from a normal distribution with mean zero and standard deviation of $\sigma_\mu = 0.1 \mu_{\text{int}}$.
+This means that, theoretically, the growth rate can eventually dip below zero.
+In practice, however, there is not enough time for the growth rates to become that low as we let the colony grow to 4000 particles which takes roughly 12 generations.
 The noise parameters are kept at the same value for all our simulations.
+Because of the noise, we have to measure the mean AR of the eventual simulation.
+This is done by averaging over all the particles at the end of the simulation where the number of particles is 4000.